Facilities – Building Project / Construction

 Monitoring / Indicators

-• Construction projects status reports, including financial status
+• Construction projects status reports, including:

 • Building envelope infrared thermography inspection results

-• Construction site inspections (e.g. visual inspections)
+• Construction site inspections (e.g. visual inspections), toolbox safety huddles

 • Project risk register maintained by the project’s steering committee (e.g. monthly status reports, including decisions log, action plans, etc.)